kwaiidoesthings/jason.github.io/_pages/about.md

 ### eSports Divison Lead
 #### Miami Dade College
 At MDC eSports, I was brought into a brand new system and given creative freedom.
 At the end of my time there I turned a brand new program into a household name in the eSports scene of Florida.
 Bringing in 12 members to compete in the highest level of competition along with project management where events were hosted with up to 30 attendees.
-Generated thousands in revenue.
+Generating thousands in revenue.

 ## [Read more](https://kwaiidoesthings.github.io/jason.github.io//cv/)